DP-Technology-LLC/dp-technology-llc.github.io/README.md

 # dp-technology-llc.github.io
-This site is the initial site for the Roku Control Center by DP Technology LLC app.
+This site is the initial site for the Roku Control Center from DP Technology LLC app.